Katherine Chancellor: Casting

 The character was introduced by Bell, after he was disappointed with the series' weak ratings, and hired Cooper as a quick fix to add controversy to the storylines.
 In 2010, Cooper said she was called in by producer John Conboy for the role, who thought she was "such a good actress" and "hoped she would be interested in daytime".
 The actress signed a three-year contract and expected to depart after its expiration, but became a crucial character.
 Beverly Garland substituted for Cooper in the role in January 1981 for a few days when she fell ill.
 Gisele MacKenzie briefly substituted for Cooper for six episodes in August 1986.
 Cooper also appeared as Katherine on The Bold and the Beautiful for two episodes on October 31 and November 1, 2005.
 In 2005, Cooper was awarded with the Daytime Emmy Award for Lifetime Achievement.
 In 2008, after several years of being nominated, Cooper received the Daytime Emmy for Outstanding Lead Actress.
 In 1989, Cooper won Soap Opera Digests Editor's Award along with the award for Outstanding Lead Actress.

-In October 2011, it was announced Cooper had taken a medical leave, and the role was temporarily recast with Michael Learned.
+In October 2011, it was announced that Cooper had taken a medical leave, and the role was temporarily recast with Michael Learned.
 Shortly after, it was announced Cooper had returned to work, reclaiming the role on December 23, 2011.
 Cooper's final appearance as Katherine aired on May 3, 2013, five days before her death.